Professional Development Opportunities

 Can I watch these workshops with my team?

-You must have each team member register separately if you would like to share these workshops with your team and have each team member receive a CEH/CEU.
+No. You must have each team member register separately if you would like to share these workshops with your team.

 The following boards do not require pre-approved CEHs.
 CEHs should be approved upon independent submission to your board: